School of Energy and Electronic Engineering

 How we create, distribute and use energy is one of the fundamental aspects of how societies function.
 At the School of Energy and Electronic Engineering, we explore how technology is used to understand and improve the way we interact with energy in all its forms.
 This ranges from building an online diagnosis tool for solving issues with nuclear power plants, to increasing the functions and usability of prostheses and using machine learning to predict electricity consumption.

-Our School has a proven track record of preparing students with appropriate skills and knowledge for employment – 94% of our students are in work or further study within 15 months of graduating (HESA Graduate Outcomes Survey conducted in 2019).
+Our School has a proven track record of preparing students with appropriate skills and knowledge for employment – 9 out of 10 of our students are in work and/or further study (HESA Graduate Outcomes Survey conducted in 2018/19).

-Our active and engaging teaching supports our students as they obtain the skills and knowledge for successful employment after graduation through active and engaging teaching, extra-curricular learning opportunities and work experience.
-We support our students in challenging assumptions, developing their own projects, and working with their peers in the classroom and via external competitions.
+Our active and engaging teaching supports our students as they obtain the skills and knowledge for successful employment after graduation.
+Students challenge assumptions, develop their own projects, and work with peers both in the classroom and in external competitions.

-- Formula Student racing car competition - Our UPRacing team competes in the international Formula Student competition, where students plan, design, cost and build a single-seat race car before competing against other teams at Silverstone and Circuit de Catalunya.
+- Formula Student racing car competition – Our UPRacing EV team competes in the international Formula Student competition, where students plan, design, cost and build a single-seat race car before competing against other teams at Silverstone and Circuit de Catalunya.
 The project brings together students across engineering schools as they gain practical experience as well as financial and project management skills in a fun and competitive environment.
 In 2019, our team won the Class 2 competition, in which they created a complete design for a racing car, and came third out of 90 teams in the 2021 international Class 1 competition

 - The Portsmouth Chapter of the Society of Petroleum Engineers – The student-led chapter organises field trips, careers seminars, guest lectures and networking opportunities as part of a network of 337 university chapters.